 Enter the network’s Password then tap Join.

-When a checkmark appears beside the SSID of the network you are connecting to, it means the iPad® is already connected to the network.
+When a checkmark appears beside the name of the Wi-Fi you are connecting to, it means the iPad is already connected to the network.

-You can also click the Airport icon in the upper-left corner of the screen to check the strength of connection between the router and the iPad®.
+You can also click the AirPort icon in the upper-left corner of the screen to check the connection strength between the router and the iPad.

 Was this support article useful?